 How Many Dubia Roaches To Feed A Leopard Gecko

-To understand the answer to this question, you need to understand what a proper diet is for a leopard gecko.
+To understand this question, you need to understand a proper diet for a leopard gecko.

 Adult leopard geckos need to eat every other day.